peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

   }
 ]
 ```
 What did you say?
 You want to use the command + left mouse button just like in IntelliJ?
 Well, that's just not gonna happen.
 Command clicking is you're gateway to the beautiful world of multiline editing.
 But no worries, how about a compromise with `alt+click`?
-Simply add a new file named "Default (OSX).sublime-mousemap" next to the keymap file (`~/Library/Application Support/Sublime Text 3/Packages/User/Default (OSX).sublime-mousemap`) with the following:
+Simply create a new file named "Default (OSX).sublime-mousemap" next to the keymap file (`~/Library/Application Support/Sublime Text 3/Packages/User/Default (OSX).sublime-mousemap`) with the following:

 ```
 [